folkforms/opengl-notes/debugging.md

 `GL_DEBUG_OUTPUT_SYNCHRONOUS` means "log the error immediately".
 This means we can put a breakpoint in the above method and see where the error occurred!

 FIXME I think adding `Thread.dumpStackTrace()` will work as well?

+## Items not rendering

+1. Turn off depth testing

+If an items z-index is outside the range of 0 to 1 it will be discarded by depth testing.

+This does not seem to apply to 3D rendering and I'm not sure why.
+But for 2D items they must have a z-index of 0 to 1 (in the old rendering pipeline this was 0 to 100,000 and normalised to be between 0 and 1.)

+2. Check for clashing z-indices

+If the z-index of two items is the same and they are rendered on top of each other, one will be drawn and one will not.
+It doesn't matter if there are transparent pixels.
+The solution is to have slightly different z-index values.